tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 `  vAPI.messaging.send('adnauseam', { what: 'adsForPage', tabId: popupData.tabId } ...);`

-When this message is received in the addon core, `adnauseam.adsForPage(request, pageStore, tabId, frameId)` function is automatically invoked with the arguments shown.
+When this message is received in the addon core, the `adnauseam.adsForPage(request, pageStore, tabId, frameId)` function is automatically invoked with the arguments shown.

 --------------------